dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 - Structured Light
 - LIDAR

-So, this lecture is about imaging modalities __beyond typical "consumer electronics"__.
+In other words, this lecture is about imaging modalities __beyond typical "consumer electronics"__.

 ### Imaging Modalities